Violation of Probation

 People placed on community supervision are usually first-time or nonviolent offenders, and individuals who receive probation must abide by some very strict rules from the court during the time that they are under community supervision.
-If an alleged offender violates the terms of his or her probation, that person can possibly have his or her community supervision and may end up incurring new penalties—which may include being sentenced to prison.
+If an alleged offender violates the terms of his or her probation, that person can possibly have his or her community supervision revised and may end up incurring new penalties—which may include being sentenced to prison.

-Fort Worth criminal defense attorneys Andrea Townsend, Steven Gebhardt, and Brian Eppes also represent individuals in Weatherford, Cleburne, and surrounding areas of Parker County and Johnson County.
+Fort Worth criminal defense attorneys Townsend, Gebhardt, and Eppes also represent individuals in Weatherford, Cleburne, and surrounding areas of Parker County and Johnson County.
 You can have our lawyers provide an honest and thorough evaluation of your case when you call 817-502-3600 to take advantage of a free, confidential consultation.